Logo Sınav Çöz

 YDS Close Test III

-YDS » YDS
+YDS » Kategori

-1. In the last 20 years, computer, electronic and space technologies (1) ---- at a breakneck pace, greatly complicating the (2) ---- African-Americans work, play and learn.
+In the last 20 years, computer, electronic and space technologies (1) ---- at a breakneck pace, greatly complicating the (2) ---- African-Americans work, play and learn.
 (3) ---- these and other developments, including downsizing and the fierce competition for spaces in top colleges and universities, there is a growing consensus (4) ---- experts that parents and educators must expose students to computer technology as early as possible.
 Eventually, according to experts, computer literacy and math and science mastery will be (5) ---- students who lack these skills will be at a definite disadvantage—in the classroom and in the workplace.

 A) so important that